chasebank87/EPM-InstallAutomation/README.md

 ### Summary:

 The goal of this utility was to make the installation and configuration of Hyperion EPM easier and quicker for Hyperion Administrators.
-While the project is young and in early development this very early version has a lot to offer for very specific situations.
+While the project is young and in early development this very early version has a lot to offer for very specific situations. __Scroll down to the bottom of this page to find the instructions for your particular environemt layout__

 ### Limitations: